google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

-In general, we maintain the property that the specifications of reflection support with one reflector (that is, inside one mirror-system) are **monotone**, in the sense that any program having a certain amount of reflection support specifications will support at least as many reflective operations if additional specifications are added to that reflector.
+In general, we maintain the property that the specifications of reflection support with one reflector (that is, inside one mirror-system) are **monotone**, in the sense that any program having a certain amount of reflection support will support at least as many reflective operations if additional specifications are added to the given reflector.
 In other words, reflection support specifications can request additional features, they can never prevent any reflection features from being supported.
 As a result, we obtain a modularity law: a programmer